henrikstengaard/hstwb-installer/README.md

 - Boots image for testing configured image directory.

+## FAQ

+Find questions and answers to commonly asked questions using HstWB Installer and HDF images.

+**Q:** I have written a HDF image to a CF card and connected it to the PCMCIA port on my A1200/A600, but it won't boot from CF card?

+**A:** A standard A1200/A600 with Kickstart 3.1/3.0/2.05 can't boot a CF card from PCMCIA port.
+A HDF image written to CF/SD card works on a standard A1200/A600 using a CF/SD to IDE adapter.

 ## Tutorials

 Tutorials showing how HstWB Installer is used and can be installed.